Amitabh Bachchan: Return to success (2000–present)

 In 2016, he appeared in the women-centric courtroom drama film Pink which was highly praised by critics and with an increasingly good word of mouth, was a resounding success at the domestic and overseas box office.
 Bachchan's performance in the film received acclaim.
 According to Raja Sen of Rediff.com, "Amitabh Bachchan, a retired lawyer with bipolar disorder, takes up cudgels on behalf of the girls, delivering courtroom blows with pugilistic grace.
-Like we know from Prakash Mehra movies, into each life some Bachchan must fall.
+As we know from Prakash Mehra movies, in each life some Bachchan must fall.
 The girls hang on to him with incredulous desperation, and he bats for them with all he has.
 At one point Meenal hangs by Bachchan's elbow, words entirely unnecessary.
 Bachchan towers through Pink – the way he bellows "et cetera" is alone worth having the heavy-hitter at play—but there are softer moments like one where he appears to have dozed off in court, or where he lays his head by his convalescent wife's bedside and needs his hair ruffled and his conviction validated."
 Writing for Hindustan Times, noted film critic and author Anupama Chopra said of Bachchan's performance, "A special salute to Amitabh Bachchan, who imbues his character with a tragic majesty.
 Bachchan towers in every sense, but without a hint of showboating.
 Meena Iyer of The Times of India wrote, "The performances are pitch-perfect with Bachchan leading the way.
-Writing for NDTV, Troy Ribeiro of Indo-Asian News Service (IANS) stated, 'Amitabh Bachchan as Deepak Sehgall, the aged defence lawyer, shines as always, in a restrained, but powerful performance.
-His histrionics come primarily in the form of his well-modulated baritone, conveying his emotions and of course, from the well-written lines.'
-Mike McCahill of The Guardian remarked, "Among an electric ensemble, Tapsee Pannu, Kirti Kulhari and Andrea Tariang give unwavering voice to the girls' struggles; Amitabh Bachchan brings his moral authority to bear as their sole legal ally.
+Writing for NDTV, Troy Ribeiro of Indo-Asian News Service (IANS) stated, "Amitabh Bachchan as Deepak Sehgall, the aged defence lawyer, shines as always, in a restrained, but powerful performance.
+His histrionics come primarily in the form of his well-modulated baritone, conveying his emotions and of course, from the well-written lines."
+Mike McCahill of The Guardian remarked, "Among an electric ensemble, Taapsee Pannu, Kirti Kulhari and Andrea Tariang give unwavering voice to the girls' struggles; Amitabh Bachchan brings his moral authority to bear as their sole legal ally.

 In 2017, he appeared in the third instalment of the Sarkar film series: Ram Gopal Varma's Sarkar 3.
-That year, he started filming for the swashbuckling action adventure film Thugs Of Hindostan with Aamir Khan, Katrina Kaif and Fatima Sana Shaikh which released in November 2018.
+That year, he started filming for the swashbuckling action-adventure film Thugs of Hindostan with Aamir Khan, Katrina Kaif and Fatima Sana Shaikh which released in November 2018.
 He co-starred with Rishi Kapoor in 102 Not Out, a comedy drama film directed by Umesh Shukla based on a Gujarati play of the same name written by Saumya Joshi.
-This film released in May 2018 and reunited him with Kapoor onscreen after a gap of twenty-seven years.
+This film released in May 2018 and reunited him with Kapoor onscreen after a gap of 27 years.